 Section 1.
 The retiring Commander-in-Chief and the National Secretary shall issue to the Commander-in-Chiefelect his commission, upon being notified by the Chairman of the Council-in-Section 4.
-The Committee on Mili- Chief that the Commander-in-Chief has shall issue to all elective and annointive nany, provided that Camp Officers may officers of the Commandery-in-Chief, furnish acceptable personal surety. and Commander, Senior Vice Command- Bonded officers shall be held liable er and Junior Vice Commander of the for the funds remaining in their possesseveral Divisions, commissions which slon until payment to their successors Section 5.
-The Committee on Mili- shall be attested by the National Secre- who have been properly installed, quali-
+The Committee on Mili- Chief that the Commander-in-Chief has tary Affairs shall be the law making given bond as required by these regulashall issue to all elective and annointive nany, provided that Camp Officers may officers of the Commandery-in-Chief, furnish acceptable personal surety. and Commander, Senior Vice Command- Bonded officers shall be held liable er and Junior Vice Commander of the for the funds remaining in their possesseveral Divisions, commissions which slon until payment to their successors Section 5.
+The Committee on Mili-shall be attested by the National Secre- who have been properly installed, qualitary Affairs shall be the final court of tary, with the seal of the Commandery- fied and have given bond and have re-

 Section 3.
-Division Commanders shall of-Staff to the Committee on Military respective Divisions, and such commis- Headquarters of the Commander-in-
+Division Commanders shall Section 6.
+The regular channels for issue commissions to appointed Division neglect of any Division Commander to official business shall be from the Chief- officers and Camp Commanders in their have a sufficient bond on file at the of-Staff to the Committee on Military respective Divisions, and such commis- Headquarters of the Commander-in-